Bichromatic Rabi Control of Semiconductor Qubits: Results

-To verify our theoretical description, we investigate the dependence of the $\mathrm{Q1^{-P2,P4}}$ resonance anticrossing on the detuning voltage.
-Experimental data and the expected detuning dependence from the model are shown in Figure \ref{fig:Q1_difference_detuning}.
-In the modelling, we use the previously estimated tunneling amplitudes and only vary the detuning voltage.
-Moreover, we utilise an estimated detuning lever arm of $\alpha=0.0917$ eV/V and quantum dot charging energy of $U=2.56$ meV~\cite{Supplementary}.
+To verify our theoretical description, we investigate the dependence of the $Q1^{-P2,P4}$ resonance anticrossing on the detuning voltage.
+Experimental data and the expected detuning dependence from the model are shown in Fig.~\ref{fig:Q1_difference_detuning}.
+In the model, we use the average tunneling amplitudes and vary the detuning voltage.
+Moreover, we utilize an estimated detuning lever arm of $\alpha=0.0917$ eV/V and quantum dot charging energy of $U=2.56$ meV (Supplemental Material Note 8B).
 Our theoretical model accurately captures the diminishing size of the anticrossing as the detuning approaches $\epsilon_{12} \sim 0$.
+Both the bi- and monochromatic resonance lines fade, indicating a reduced efficiency as detuning approaches zero.
+This is consistent with our model, since the transitions take place via the $S(0,2)$ and $S(2,0)$ states and in the high detuning limit the transition through $S(0,2)$ dominates the driving.
+At zero detuning, the two contributions become equal, while the Rabi frequency has a minimum.

-Both the bichromatic and monochromatic resonance lines fade, indicating a reduced efficiency as detuning approaches zero.
-The diminished efficiency of bichromatic operations near the charge-symmetry point supports the fundamental role of virtual interdot transitions as the underlying driving mechanism.
-However, in~\cite{Supplementary} we discuss the limitations of our model and suggest that additional mechanisms, such as EDSR induced by g-tensor modulation, may be necessary to fully interpret all experimental observations~\cite{Russ2018,Hendrickx2023, Sarkar2023}.
+The diminished efficiency of bichromatic operations near the charge-symmetry point supports the fundamental role of virtual interdot transitions as the underlying driving mechanism (Supplemental Material Note 3).
+In Supplemental Material Note 8D, we discuss the limitations of our model and suggest that additional mechanisms, such as EDSR induced by $g$-tensor modulation, may be necessary to fully interpret all experimental observations~\cite{Russ2018,Hendrickx2023, Sarkar2023}.